 GEAR UP: The Science of Bikes

 The bicycle is an elegant example of basic science principles – forces and motion, energy, material science.
-Organized by Carnegie Science Center, we are proud to present GEAR UP: The Science of Bikes, a temporary exhibit opening on Saturday, May 18, 2019, that will run through the year.
+Organized by Carnegie Science Center, don’t miss this temporary exhibit GEAR UP: The Science of Bikes – closing on Sunday, January 5.

 Interactives Included in the Exhibition